hyperledger/fabric-sdk-node/docs/tutorials/discovery.md

 in configuration JSON file that application has applied to the fabric-client configuration.
 ```
+// set the config value in memory
 Client.setConfigSetting('commit-handler', '/path/to/the/handler.js');
 --or--
+// path of an additional config file
 Client.addConfigFile('/path/to/config.json');
 // the json file contains the following line
 // "commit-handler": "/path/to/the/handler.js"